kgrantsasson/kgrantsasson.github.io/lab4.md

 ## Stream Channel Analysis of Mount Kilimanjaro, Tanzania

 This week, we expanded our work in lab 3 by using a cammand prompt batch process to complete the hydrological workflow for Kilamanjaro, Tanzania.
-This week however, we used both ASTER and SRTM data and compared the number (error) files in order to determine which data collection system is more accurate for particular landscapes.
+The batch process method is helpful because one could theorhetically run the model without even having a gis open on their computer.
+Additionally, the user can simply switch out inputs for different data sources or geographical regions.
+We also used both ASTER and SRTM data and compared the number (error) files in order to determine which data collection system is more accurate for particular landscapes.

 ## Data Acquisition